EtiTheSpirit/BNKReplacer/README.md

 * **(Via BNKMerger, see Releases V2.0 and after)** Merge multiple BNK files that are mods of the same main BNK file with different contents to create a singular BNK file with both changes, as well as resolve conflicts between files if necessary.

 BNKReplacer **CAN NOT**...
 * Add new files to a BNK.
 Sorry.
-That requires some modification of other parts of the BNK file that isn't documented. :(
+That requires some modification of other parts of the BNK file that aren't up to date in documentation (Trust me.
+I spent a couple hours implementing http://wiki.xentax.com/index.php/Wwise_SoundBank_(*.bnk) only for the data to not match up for the vast majority of the components.)
 * Remove files from the BNK.
 Same reason as above.

 # Usage: